Stephanie Kellington (she/her) MA, MA, RCAT

 Please contact me for more information regarding this service and fees.

-To book a free initial consultation (30 min) or appointment please contact me via phone, email or the message box below:
+To book a free initial consultation (30 min) or appointment please contact me via email at: email@example.com

 My office is located centrally in downtown Vancouver and is accessible by multiple forms of transportation including close proximity to bike lanes, mass transit and multiple parking options.